J-Dahlgren/PowerliftCMS/docs/installation.md

 - `JWT_SECRET` (optional)

-If the application is hosted and accessible from anywhere in the world, it is recommended to set `JWT_SECRET = "s0m3-l0ng-@nd-compl!cted-5ecr3t"`.
+If the application is hosted and accessible from anywhere in the world, it is recommended to set `JWT_SECRET = "s0m3-l0ng-@nd-compl!cted-5ecr3t"` and serving the application over HTTPS.
 Nobody is ever required to enter this secret anywhere.

 If `JWT_SECRET` is not set, `PASSWORD` will be used as `JWT_SECRET` making the application less secure as anyone with the password can issue JWTs unhindered.